null

 Most EPR laws require producers to register, pay a membership or licensing fee, and collect and report data on their packaging use and end-of-life.

-However, EPR Legislation in Europe is tricky because there is no unified set of requirements for all the countries in the European Union.
-Brands must register in each country and may have different laws to follow.
+However, navigating EPR Legislation in Europe can be tricky because there is no unified set of requirements for all the countries in the European Union.
+Brands must register in each country, and there may be different laws.

 For example, the UK has a minimum registration threshold of £2 million and 50 tons of packaging.
 On the other hand, Germany and France have no minimum threshold and require all producers to register.